Helping Employees During Back to School Time

 Challenges families face as schools reopen

-- If kids go to school in-person and there is a case of coronavirus, depending on school guidelines staff and students may be required to quarantine for 14 days.
+- If students go to school in-person and there is a reported case of COVID-19, depending on school guidelines (which often follow existing federal, state and local guidelines), staff and students may be required to quarantine and remain out of school for designated periods of time.
 In such a case, parents may need to be home or find childcare for this period of time.

-- If kids will be doing virtual learning at the start of the school year and the parent is working from home, the employee may have to balance childcare with their job responsibilities during work hours.
+- If students will be doing any form of remote learning and the parent is working from home, the parent may have to balance childcare with their job responsibilities during work hours.

 Part of having direct communication with an employee includes setting aside any preconceived notions of what is and is not reasonable, or what an employee can or cannot do, and approach this process from the perspective of what you can do to help this person remain a productive worker.
 Documentation is also key when an employee requests time off due to a childcare reason.
 Engage with employees to try to understand why they are unable to work or telework, explore possible options, and evaluate eligibility for leave.
 More specifically, work through the following steps: